arjunachala/arjunachala.github.io/_posts/2017-10-20-ECL-For-Sparkers.md

 Try out the code in the [ECL Playground](http://play.hpccsystems.com:8010/?Widget=ECLPlaygroundWidget)

 As you can see, ECL has a lot in common to Spark.
-That said, the post also highlights why ECL is a natural language for ETL processing, it has strong data typing semantics and abstracts the developers from the parallel processing optimizations.
+That said, the post also highlights why ECL is a natural language for ETL processing.
+With its strong data typing semantics and abstractions for parallel processing, ECL's goal is to enable developers to concentrate on solving data problems.

+P.S.
+I cannot claim to be an expert on Spark.
+Examples in this post have been derived after referring to the [Databricks training manual](https://training.databricks.com/visualapi.pdf).